lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

   <img src="/assets/aws-parsec-setup/ec2-security-group.png" width="654">

   **This is not at all secure** but it's convenient and only for this post.
-You can check [here](https://support.parsecgaming.com/hc/en-us/articles/360043419312) and [here](https://support.parsecgaming.com/hc/en-us/articles/360045297592) to get the exact port requirements.
+You can visit the sites [here](https://support.parsecgaming.com/hc/en-us/articles/360043419312) and [here](https://support.parsecgaming.com/hc/en-us/articles/360045297592) to jot down the exact port requirements.

   Inbound: `All traffic | All | All | Anywhere | “0.0.0.0/0” / “::/0”`